 This notice informs recipients of the categories of data elements that recipients must submit for calendar years 2019 and 2020 as part of the reporting process.
-HRSA plans to offer Question & Answer Sessions via webinar in advance of the reporting deadline, and as needed, HRSA will also issue Frequently Asked Questions to aid in the reporting process.
+HRSA will also issue Frequently Asked Questions to aid in the reporting process, as needed.

-These newly issued reporting requirements are comprehensive and detailed and it is important that providers review them in full to understand their reporting obligations and meet the deadlines set by HHS for reporting.
+These newly issued reporting requirements are comprehensive and detailed.
+It is important that providers review them in full to understand their reporting obligations and meet the deadlines set by HHS for reporting.
 For additional information see the HHS webpage on Reporting Requirements and Auditing and these associated FAQs.